VonHeikemen/nvim-lsp-sans-plugins/README.md

 ## Project setup

 For this configuration to work we need to call each server explicitly.
 It means we would need to have a configuration file per project.
 How can we do this without plugins?
 I propose we use the builtin session mechanism.
-A session can have configuration file.
+If you didn't know, a session can have configuration file, let's just use that.

 ### Test run